theMagicalKarp/pokemon-emerald-refined/README.md

   - By removing movement restrictions indoors, players can navigate environments swiftly, ensuring that transitions between indoor and outdoor settings are seamless and maintain a brisk pace.
+- Increase Item Bag Size from 30 to 120
+  - This increase not only allows players to carry more items but also reduces the frequency of having to manage and shuffle items between the bag and storage.
+Consequently, players can focus more on exploring and battling.

 ## What Remains Unchanged